Key Highlights

 Professional Diagnosis of Halitosis

-- Clinical examination: A healthcare provider will examine the mouth, teeth, and gums for signs of dental issues or other oral health conditions that may contribute to halitosis.
+Clinical examination: A healthcare provider will check the mouth, teeth, and gums for any signs of dental problems or oral health issues that might cause bad breath (halitosis).

-- Breath test: A breath test, such as a halimeter test, measures the level of volatile sulfur compounds (VSCs) in the breath.
-Elevated levels of VSCs are usually indicative of bad breath.
+Breath test: A breath test, like a halimeter test, helps measure the amount of volatile sulfur compounds in the breath.
+Higher levels of these compounds often mean someone has bad breath.

-- Medical history review: The healthcare provider will review the patient's medical history to identify any systemic factors that may contribute to bad breath, such as certain medications or underlying health conditions.
+Medical history review: The healthcare provider will look at the patient's medical history to find any health problems or medicines that could lead to bad breath.

 Exploring Treatment Options